DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "One last question."

 "What is it?
 But I'm warning thou.
-If I hear some rudeness, I shall cut thou tongue."
+If I hear some rudeness, I shall cut thee tongue."

 "Do you know human by name Sid?"